-Before having cataract surgery, you will be referred to a specialist eye doctor (an ophthalmologist or ophthalmic surgeon) for an assessment.
+Before having cataract surgery, you'll be referred to a specialist eye doctor (an ophthalmologist or ophthalmic surgeon) for an assessment.

 A member of the eye care team will take measurements of your eyes to assess the strength of the artificial lens that will replace your natural lens.

-This is also a good time to discuss the procedure in detail and ask any questions.
+This is also a good time to discuss the procedure in detail and ask any questions you may have.

-If you have cataracts affecting vision in both eyes, surgery will normally be carried out on two separate occasions, usually 6 to 12 weeks apart.
+If you have cataracts that affect your vision in both eyes, you'll need two separate operations, usually carried out 6 to 12 weeks apart.

-This gives the first eye time to heal and your vision time to return.
+This will give the first eye that's been treated time to heal and your vision time to return.
 It also allows the surgeon to know your new glasses prescription in the first eye.

 The most common surgical technique used is known as phacoemulsification.

-The surgeon then makes a tiny cut in your cornea (the transparent layer at the front of your eye).
-A small probe that emits ultrasound waves (high-frequency sound waves) is inserted through your cornea into the eye to break the affected lens into pieces.
-These pieces are then liquified and sucked out.
+A small probe that emits ultrasound waves is inserted through your cornea into the eye to break the affected lens into pieces.
+The pieces are then liquified and sucked out.
 A second probe sucks out the remaining soft pieces of outer lens.

 In a few cases, it may be necessary to make a slightly larger incision in the eye to replace the affected lens, which may need to be closed with tiny stitches that are removed a few weeks later.

-When the cloudy lens is removed, it is replaced with an artificial clear plastic lens.
-This replacement lens is called an intraocular implant, or intraocular lens (IOL).
+After the cloudy lens has been removed, it will be replaced with an artificial clear plastic lens.
+The replacement lens is called an intraocular implant, or intraocular lens (IOL).

-- fixed strength (monofocal) lenses, which are set for one level of vision, usually distance vision – these are used in the vast majority of cataract operations
+- fixed strength (monofocal) lenses – which are set for one level of vision, usually distance vision; this type of lens is used in the majority of cataract operations

 Using multifocal or accommodating lenses can potentially reduce the chances of needing reading glasses after surgery, although most people will need to wear glasses in some situations after surgery regardless of the type of lenses they had fitted.

-Multifocal and accommodating lenses are also not usually available on the NHS.
-Ask your ophthalmologist about the type of lenses available in your area before having surgery.
-If NHS funding is not available for the type of lens you want, you may be able to have it by paying for the cataract surgery privately.
+Multifocal and accommodating lenses aren't usually available on the NHS.
+If you would like multifocal or accommodating lenses, you may be able to have them by paying for cataract surgery privately.

-Most people are able to go home a few hours after having cataract surgery, although you will need to arrange for someone to collect you and take you home.
-You will usually go home with a pad over your eye.
+Most people are able to go home a few hours after having cataract surgery, although you'll need to arrange for someone to collect you and take you home.
+You'll usually have a pad over your eye when you go home.

-It is also a good idea to arrange for someone to help look after you when you get home, as you may feel out of sorts for 24 hours.
+It's also a good idea to arrange for someone to help look after you when you get home as you may feel out of sorts for 24 hours.

 Complications in the days and weeks after surgery are rare, but you should contact the hospital as soon as possible if you experience increasing pain or vision loss at any point.